pombredanne/web-engine/architecture_notes.md

 integration.
 Also we will provide a complimentary JS library to further simplify integration.

 ###Keys handling and blockchain interaction
-Web service and user have own private keys, one for each.
+User and web counterparty have own private keys, one for each.
 Handling private keys by the user is beyond the scope for now.
 User provides his private key on registration, a multisig transaction is created with both keys and saved on blockchain.
 Every user-service interaction creates a new multisig.
-User settings for other systems can be read from the blockchain but cannot be edited by the service without their private keys.
+User settings for other systems can be read from the blockchain but cannot be edited by the service.

-Optionally - have a browser plugin that will pick transation from the website page via JS and sign it in browser without exposing key to the web service.
+Optionally we may supply user with a browser plugin that will pick transation from the website page via JS and sign it in browser without exposing key to the web service.
 Pros - key no exposed, Cons - needs additional plugin installed.

 ###Questions
 - Instead of every webservice using their own daemon we can provide it as a SaaS.
 Will slightly centralise things,